 The herb has documented drug interactions.

-Toxicology studies resulted in no toxicity or deaths in animals at dosages of HCA 5,000 mg/kg, equivalent to 350 g or 233 times the maximum dosage of 1.5 g/day of HCA.
-In patients taking certain combination weight-loss supplements containing G. cambogia , severe or even fatal hepatotoxicity may occur.
+Toxicology studies showed no toxicity or deaths in animals given dosages of HCA 5,000 mg/kg, equivalent to HCA 350 g in humans, or 233 times the maximum recommended human dosage of HCA 1.5 g/day.

-The genus Garcinia is mainly distributed in tropical regions and includes approximately 200 species.
-G. cambogia belongs to the family Guttiferae and is found in India, Malaysia, and Africa.
-G. cambogia is commonly found in evergreen or semievergreen forests of southwest India, where 36 other species have been documented, as well as in Malaysia and Africa.1, 2 G. cambogia has variability in its branching pattern, fruit color, shape, and size.
-1 The tree is small-to-medium in size with drooping branches.
-The leaves are dark green and glossy, oval-shaped with a narrow end, 5 to 12 cm in length, and 2 to 7 cm around.
+G. cambogia is most commonly found in the evergreen or semi-evergreen forests of southwest India, where 36 other species of Garcinia have been documented, as well as in Malaysia and Africa.1, 2 G. cambogia has variability in its branching pattern, fruit color, shape, and size,1 and the tree is small to medium with drooping branches.
+The leaves are dark green, glossy, and oval-shaped with a narrow end; they are 5 to 12 cm in length and 2 to 7 cm around.
 The tree is tolerant to drought and flowers during the hot season.
-The yellow, orange, or red fruit ripens during the rainy season and contains HCA.
-It is ovoid in shape, 5 centimeters around, has 6 to 8 seeds, and is listed in the US Department of Agriculture inventory of perennial edible fruits of the tropics.2 HCA is a common ingredient in weight loss products.
+The yellow, orange, or red fruit, which contains HCA, ripens during the rainy season.
+It is ovoid in shape, measures 5 cm around, and has 6 to 8 seeds.
+The fruit of G. cambogia is listed in the US Department of Agriculture’s inventory of perennial edible fruits of the tropics.2 HCA is a common ingredient in weight loss products.

-Dried fruit rinds have been used extensively for centuries throughout Southeast Asia for culinary purposes as a condiment and flavoring agent in place of tamarind or lemon.
+Throughout Southeast Asia, dried fruit rinds have been used extensively for centuries as condiments and flavoring agents in place of tamarind or lemon.
 Additional culinary uses include the flavoring of curries, meat, and seafood.
-The fruit extract has been used as a flavoring agent for beverages and gourmet spices, as well as a carminative, thereby helping to prevent the formation of gas in the GI tract after a meal.
-HCA and other organic acids from the dried rind combined with salt help lower pH and provide a bacteriostatic effect used in curing fish.
-The herb is considered beneficial for overall health in the traditional Ayurvedic medical system.
-Rheumatism and bowel complaints are treated with a decoction of the fruit rind.
-A rinse is used from the herbal extract in veterinary medicine for some diseases of the mouth in cattle.
-HCA has also become popular as an ingredient for weight loss.
-2 , 3 , 4
+The fruit extract has been used as a flavoring agent for beverages and gourmet spices, as well as a carminative, helping to prevent the formation of gas in the GI tract after a meal.
+When combined with salt, HCA and other organic acids from the dried rind help to lower pH and provide a bacteriostatic effect used in curing fish.
+In the traditional Ayurvedic medical system, the herb is considered beneficial for overall health.
+Rheumatism and bowel complaints have been treated with a decoction of the fruit rind.
+HCA has become popular as an ingredient in weight-loss products.2, 3, 4 A rinse from the herbal extract is also used in veterinary medicine for some diseases of the mouth in cattle.

 In vitro and animal data